nginxinc/nginx-gateway-fabric/docs/proposals/observability.md

 ## API, Customer Driven Interfaces, and User Experience

 The `ObservabilityPolicy` API is a CRD that is a part of the `gateway.nginx.org` Group.
-It is a namespaced resource that will reference an HTTPRoute or HTTPRoute Rule as its target.
+It is a namespaced resource that will reference an HTTPRoute as its target.

 ### Go